Ship Histories

 HMCS GALIANO was the only Canadian naval vessel lost in the First World War.
 She foundered just weeks before the Armistice was declared on November 11, 1918. – Photo Catalogue No. VR992.84.56.

-Despite a general lack of recognition by the Canadian public, Canada’s Navy —and its individual ships, both past and present — are recognized in certain circles as being among the most sophisticated, efficient, or just plain plucky (in the case of the corvettes that did such stalwart escort duty during the Battle of the Atlantic) in the world.
+Despite a general lack of recognition by the Canadian public, Canada’s Navy, and its individual ships, are recognised as being among the most sophisticated, efficient and just plain plucky (in the case of the corvettes that did such stalwart escort duty during the Battle of the Atlantic) in the world.